txjohnson/Strongtalk/README.md

 Strongtalk is a legendary virtual machine and Smalltalk implementation created from 1995 to 1996 by Longview Technologies, a small startup company.
 Strongtalk's main features were optional sound type system and the groundbreaking use of JIT compilation.
 In 1997, Longview Technologies were acquired by Sun Microsystems and the team working on Strongtalk was put to work on the Java HotSpot VM.
 All work on Strongtalk ceased in favor of Java and Strongtalk has never become a product.

+There is a recent (Summer 2015) talk by Gilad Bracha ([youtube.com](www.youtube.com/watch?v=dZ0z0DGMSmU)), former Longview Technologies employe, that goes through the original 1996 slides and gives a retrospective overview of the project.

 In 2006, Sun released Strongtalk under the BSD licence.
 David Greenwald, CEO of the original startup, became leader of the developer community around it.
 See [http://strongtalk.org/](http://strongtalk.org/) for more on the history of Strongtalk.

 Strongtalk was again abandoned in 2011.
 See the mailing list [strongtalk-general](https://groups.google.com/forum/#!forum/strongtalk-general) to get the Zeitgeist.

+## Roadmap

+The repository contains binaries.
+Keeping the Strongtalk image (strongtalk.bst) in git is reasonable, all other binaries must be removed, eventually.
+Pruned from the git history, too.

+It would be interesting to redo some of the performance benchmarks that were done in the past and see how Strongtalk stands (and how the world has moved ; )

+As a far more ambitious goal, it would be "fun" to rewrite the interpreter in C and porting it to other architectures, like x86_64 or ARM.
+Smalltalks generally provide a poor offering when it comes to multithreading.
+Threads inside Strongtalk map 1:1 to operating system threads, but only one of them may be running at the same time.
+Strongtalk provides concurency, but no parallelism.
+Compared to many other Smalltalks, this is quite advanced stuff, but not enough for the 21th century.
+It might be possible to "sell" Strongtalk as an internet-of-things "solution", although say Lua does make much better deal at that.
+Well...